Cranberry Baseball League

 Protest

-Section O: Games are to be protested in accordance with Official Rule 4.19.[Go To Rule] No later than 24 hours following the game, the manager of the protesting team must submit in writing to the commissioner the reason for the protest.
-The sum of $50.00, payable to the Cranberry League, must accompany the written protest.
-The commissioner shall respond to the protest within 72 hours of its receipt.
+Section O: Games are to be protested in accordance with Official Rule 4.19.[Go To Rule] No later than 24 hours following the game, the manager of the protesting team must submit in writing to the President the reason for the protest.
+The President shall respond to the protest within 72 hours of its receipt.
 If the protest is upheld, the money will be returned.
 [Back To Top]

 Designated Hitter